 Penshurst is on the Paterson River above Gresford.
 It originally consisted of 2,560 acres granted to John Phillips Webber in 1827.
-He named it in honour of his first cousin who had recently become the first Baron of Penshurst in Britain.
-(A detailed explanation of the name is provided at the bottom of this page, below the satellite photo).
+He named it in honour of his first cousin, Lord Strangford, who had recently become the first Baron of Penshurst in Britain as a reward for extraordinary diplomatic services.
+Strangford's two great diplomatic achievements were to align Portugal to England in 1807 during the Napoleonic wars, and later to avert a war between Russia and the Ottoman Empire.

 Satellite image © Google Earth Pro.